casadi/casadi/sphinx/source/usage/gettingstarted.rst

 Next, the gradients of the functions are computed using CasADi, and they are compiled as efficient C functions.
-All of this happens inside of the :py:func:`panocpy.casadi_problem.generate_and_compile_casadi_problem` function, which returns an instance of :py:class:`panocpy._panocpy.Problem` or :py:class:`panocpy._panocpy.ProblemWithParam`, depending on whether the provided functions accept a parameter vector.
+All of this happens inside of the :py:func:`alpaqa.casadi_problem.generate_and_compile_casadi_problem` function, which returns an instance of :py:class:`alpaqa._alpaqa.Problem` or :py:class:`alpaqa._alpaqa.ProblemWithParam`, depending on whether the provided functions accept a parameter vector.

 .. testcode::

-    # %% Generate and compile C-code for the objective and constraints using panocpy
+    # %% Generate and compile C-code for the objective and constraints using alpaqa
-    import panocpy as pa
+    import alpaqa as pa

     # Compile and load the problem
     prob = pa.generate_and_compile_casadi_problem(f, g)